lezer-parser/sass/README.md

-# @lezer/css
+# @lezer/scss

-This is a CSS grammar for the [lezer](https://lezer.codemirror.net/) parser system.
+This is an SCSS grammar for the [lezer](https://lezer.codemirror.net/) parser system.

 The code is licensed under an MIT license.